Ecstasies of Persephone

 Aois, the central character, begins the game as a tight-lipped teenager with shoulder-length hair the color of pale cornsilk.
 She has peach-colored freckles across a snub nose.
 Her design has something of farmgirl about it, though Aois’ backstory, available to read in the corner of the screen when the player hovers over her body, describes her as an unwanted nobleman’s daughter.
 In the opening cutscene, the player looks down, as though from God’s perspective, on Aois’ dawn arrival at the abbey.
 A melancholy track, overlaid with the twittering of a pair of birds, plays as Aois is led by the hand to the tall, ornate doors.
 Aois’ body twitches like a rabbit, she blinks away tears—or is that just the stuttering framerate, as Daisy’s laptop groans under the strain of rendering graphics?
 She clicks impatiently through the dialogue between the abbess and Aois’ stepmother, finishing off the cutscene and advancing to the main storyline.

-The next in-game day function as a discrete, semi-camouflaged tutorial, establishing the basic pattern of play.
+The next in-game day functions as a discrete, semi-camouflaged tutorial, establishing the basic pattern of play.
 Aois wakes in a cot in the novice dormitory; the player accompanies her as she descends the winding stairs down the turret to the main hall, where Aois joins the crowd of women at mass.
 Before dawn, during this first mass, the room is full of flickering shadows, and illuminated only by firelight.
 She kneels on the stone, a cotton kerchief over her fair hair.
 The game plays a cutscene in which Aoid raises her eyes to the cross, the upward movement of her gaze happening in time with the crooning of the choir climbing the musical scale.
 As the choir leaps into the sustained high note, Aois’ teeth stop their chattering, and her lips begin to move in apparent prayer.
 Daisy scratches her thigh, where the itching is most pronounced, where her skin has transformed into a patch of welts.

 After Matins and Compline, the player is able to pick Aois’ direction for the day.
 A gilded window opens up and the in-game advisor, archangel Gabriel, appears to offer divine counsel.
 The study of theology, as he informs Daisy, will sharpen Aois’ thinking and whet her appetite for Biblical arts, including, he muses theatrically, the darker and more ancient labors.
 Caring for the lambs in the barns will, in contrast, soften her nature.
 Swordplay with the gardener, a former Crusader, will develop her physical strength.
 Working with the nursemaid in the infirmary will increase her knowledge of poisons and antidotes.
 He gestures toward the top corner of the screen, where Aois’ progress in her skills is visually represented via a set of bars wrapped in grapevine.
 He reminds Daisy that no skill can progress without implied sacrifice in the improvement of her other skills.
 “Should Aois be well-rounded, or should she cultivate specific talents?” muses Gabriel leadingly, thumbing his dimpled chin.
 “Who can foresee her destiny?”